gabeclass/PUbootcamp2019/README.md

 **Requirements**: Because of the hands on nature of the sessions, **participants should bring their own laptops and power supplies each day**.
 Prior to the bootcamp, all participants should **obtain an account on the Adroit cluster** ([register here](forms.rc.princeton.edu/registration/?q=adroit)) and **have an ssh client and Xserver installed and *tested* on their laptops prior to the bootcamp** ([MacOSX, Windows, and Linux instructions](https://princetonuniversity.github.io/PUbootcamp/ssh-instructions)).

-**Prerequisites**: Prerequisite vary from session to session.
-Some require no prior experience, while others require at least a bit of prior exposure to Linux and/or Python.
+**Prerequisites**: Prerequisite vary among the individual sessions.
+Some require no prior experience.
+Others assume material presented in an earlier session in the bootcamp.
+Still others require at least a bit of prior exposure to Linux and/or Python.
 For information about the prerequisites for each session, consult their descriptions on the bootcamp website.